SITHFAB002 Provide Responsible Service of Alcohol

 Responsible practices must be undertaken wherever alcohol is sold, served or supplied, including where alcohol samples are served during on-site product tastings.
 This unit, therefore, applies to any workplace where alcohol is sold. served or supplied, including all types of hospitality venues, packaged liquor outlets and wineries, breweries and distilleries.

 The unit applies to all levels of personnel involved in the sale, service including promotional service and supply of alcohol in licensed premises.
 Those selling or serving alcohol may include food and beverage attendants; packaged liquor sales persons selling in person, over the phone or online; winery, brewery and distillery cellar door staff; and supplier sales representatives.
-The unit also applies to security staff who monitor customer behaviour and to the licensee who is ultimately responsible for responsible service of alcohol (RSA) management.
+The unit also applies to security staff who monitor customer behavior and to the licensee who is ultimately responsible for responsible service of alcohol (RSA) management.

 The unit incorporates the knowledge requirements, under state and territory liquor licensing law, for employees engaged in the sale, service or supply of alcohol.